Skip to main content

 Next Steps: Now that you understand collider fundamentals, you might want to explore Unity’s newer physics systems like Unity Physics (DOTS) for high-performance scenarios, or dive deeper into custom Physics Materials for specialized game mechanics.

 Having trouble with Unity physics in your project?
-Contact Angry Shark Studio for expert Unity development support, or check out our portfolio to see how we’ve solved complex physics challenges in our published games.
+Contact Angry Shark Studio for expert Unity development support, or check out our portfolio to see how we’ve solved complex physics challenges in published games like Connect Health XR with its 16-player multiplayer physics synchronization and VR Fieldwork with realistic construction physics simulation.

 Related Posts: